 Apache Kafka® is the leading streaming and queuing technology for large-scale, always-on applications.
-Instaclustr’s Managed Service for Apache Kafka® is the best way to run Kafka in the cloud, providing you a production ready and fully supported Apache Kafka cluster in minutes.
+Instaclustr’s Hosted Managed Service for Apache Kafka® is the best way to run Kafka in the cloud, providing you a production ready and fully supported Apache Kafka cluster in minutes.

 SOC 2 Certified

-Instaclustr brings SOC 2 Managed Apache Kafka providing externally audit assurance that we manage the security and availability of your cluster to industry best practices.
+Instaclustr brings SOC 2 Managed & Hosted Kafka as a service, providing external audit assurance that we manage the security and availability of your cluster to industry best practices.
 Our SOC2 program includes security and availability considerations in our design, continually reviewing, testing, and monitoring the environment and having a suitable response capability.

 Instaclustr Managed Apache Kafka

-Our hosted and fully managed Apache Kafka on AWS, Azure and GCP is bundled up with a host of additional features.
+Our hosted and fully managed Apache Kafka as a service on AWS, Azure and GCP is bundled up with a host of additional features.

 What is Apache Kafka®?

 Apache Kafka is the leading streaming and queuing technology for large-scale, always-on applications.

 Kafka takes streams of messages (from applications known as producers), stores them reliably on a central cluster (called the brokers) and allows those streams to be received by applications that process the messages (applications called consumers).